Mental Health

 – Watertown

-- New Mass Help-line The recently launched Mass Help Line provides free support and accessing treatment for mental health and substance misuse needs.- Call, text, or chat 24 hours a day, 365 days a year.
+- Mass Help Line provides free support and access to treatment for mental health and substance misuse needs

 – Connect with qualified professionals for mental health assessments, crisis services, substance use treatment, referrals and guidance with helping someone you care about. - Insurance providers